Outbound Exchange: Frequently Asked Questions

 Student will incur "out-of-pocket" expenses before departing and while abroad including airfare, visa and other expenses.
 These expenses are the student’s responsibility.
 Once overseas, students will need money for entertainment, personal items (like toiletries), travel, groceries, rent, bus/subway pass, etc. Out-of-pocket costs vary somewhat from country to country and are hard to predict due to the fluctuating monetary exchange rate.
 To get an estimate of living expenses abroad, you may find resources online like NUMBEO, etc.

-Each student will be required to purchase SUPPLEMENTAL health insurance regardless of primary coverage for the duration of your ISE Program.
-Cost will usually range from $150-$200, depending on your selected program.
+Each student will be required to purchase SUPPLEMENTAL health insurance regardless of primary coverage for the duration of your exchange program.
+Cost will usually range from $150-$250, depending on your selected program.

 - How does the supplemental health insurance work?